The Ethics of Clinical Research

-It seems clear that researchers may not expose research subjects to risks without sufficient justification, and also clear that this claim applies even to those who provide free and informed consent.
-The current challenge then is to develop an analysis of the conditions under which it is acceptable for investigators to expose subjects to risks and determine to what extent current regulations need to be modified to reflect this analysis.
-To consider briefly the extent of this challenge, and to underscore and clarify the claim that the ethics of clinical research go beyond the protection of research subjects to include the independent consideration of what constitutes appropriate behavior on the part of investigators, consider an example.
+It seems clear that researchers may not expose research participants to risks without sufficient justification, and also clear that this claim applies even to those who provide free and informed consent.
+The current challenge then is to develop an analysis of the conditions under which it is acceptable for investigators to expose participants to risks and determine to what extent current regulations need to be modified to reflect this analysis.
+To consider briefly the extent of this challenge, and to underscore and clarify the claim that the ethics of clinical research go beyond the protection of research participants to include the independent consideration of what constitutes appropriate behavior on the part of investigators, consider an example.

 Physical and emotional abuse cause enormous suffering, and a good deal of research is designed to study various methods to reduce instances of abuse and also to help victims recover from being abused.
 Imagine that a team of investigators establishes a laboratory to promote the latter line of research.
-The investigators will enroll consenting adults and, to mimic the experience of extended periods of abuse in real life, they will abuse their subjects emotionally and physically for a week.
-The abused subjects will then be used in studies to evaluate the efficacy of different methods for helping victims to cope with the effects of abuse.
+The investigators will enroll consenting adults and, to mimic the experience of extended periods of abuse in real life, they will abuse their participants emotionally and physically for a week.
+The abused participants will then be used in studies to evaluate the efficacy of different methods for helping victims to cope with the effects of abuse.